Global Header

 1. Update firewall rules to reflect the new SSH port configuration.
 These security measures protect your root access while maintaining administrative functionality for authorized users.

-Regular security updates and monitoring help maintain the integrity of your secured root access configuration.
+Regular security updates and monitoring help maintain the integrity of your secure root access configuration.

 What are the best practices for managing VPS with root access?